Dear readers of ADxS.org, please forgive the disruption.

 • β2-adrenoceptor antagonist

-Viloxazine has been shown to increase serotonin levels in the PFC.6 However, it does not appear to act as a serotonin reuptake inhibitor.
+Viloxazine has been shown to increase dopamine levels7, noradrenaline levels7 and serotonin levels89 6 in the PFC.
+However, it does not appear to act as a serotonin reuptake inhibitor.87

-It does not increase the release of norepinephrine.
+It does not increase the release of noradrenaline.

-Viloxazine increases dopamine levels in the nucleus accumbens significantly less than stimulants.7 We consider the authors’ claim that non-stimulants would show lower side effects to be erroneous.
+Viloxazine increases the dopamine level in the nucleus accumbens significantly less than stimulants.10 We consider the authors’ assertion that non-stimulants have fewer side effects to be incorrect.
+Non-stimulants (atomoxetine, guanfacine) have significantly higher side effects compared to stimulants with a significantly lower Effect size.

-Other in vitro studies found no dopamine release in the striatum and little effect on dopamine receptors or DAT.
-In rodents, viloxazine significantly increased dopamine in vivo in the PFC, moderately in the amygdala, and minimally in the nucleus accumbens.
-The dopamine increase in the PFC is likely a consequence of NET reuptake inhibition.
-The minimal effect of viloxazine on dopamine in the nucleus accumbens may indicate a low susceptibility to abuse.5 We therefore hypothesize a lower drive enhancement than stimulants.
+Other in vitro studies found no dopamine release in the striatum and only a small effect on dopamine receptors or DAT.
+In rodents, viloxazine significantly increased dopamine in vivo in the PFC, moderately in the amygdala and minimally in the nucleus accumbens.
+The dopamine increase in the PFC is likely to be a consequence of NET reuptake inhibition.
+The minimal effect of viloxazine on dopamine in the nucleus accumbens could indicate a low susceptibility to abuse.1 We therefore suspect a lower increase in drive than stimulants.

-It is conceivable that part of the effect of viloxazine in ADHD may be due to the dopamine-enhancing effect of the adenosine antagonist theophylline.
+Viloxazine significantly increases the plasma level of the adenosine A1 and A2 antagonist theophylline.1112 It is conceivable that part of the effect of viloxazine in ADHD could be due to the dopamine-increasing effect of the adenosine antagonist theophylline.

-Contrary to almost all previously heavily used ADHD medications, viloxazine does not alter histamine levels.
-Viloxazine appears to exert weak competitive inhibition at histamine receptors H1 and H2 (< 25%).5
+Contrary to almost all widely used ADHD medications to date, viloxazine does not alter histamine levels.
+Viloxazine appears to exert a weak competitive inhibition at the histamine receptors H1 and H2 (< 25 %).1

 2. Viloxazine for ADHD

-Extended-release viloxazine (viloxazine ER; SPN-812) was shown to be an effective and well-tolerated alternative for some children with ADHD in multiple Phase 2 and Phase 3 studies at 200 to 400 mg/day.
-The mechanism of action of viloxazine is unique in that it modulates the activity of both serotonin and norepinephrine.104
+Viloxazine extended-release (viloxazine ER; SPN-812) has been shown to be an effective and well-tolerated alternative for some children with ADHD in several Phase 2 and Phase 3 studies at 200 to 400 mg/day.
+The mechanism of action of viloxazine is unique in that it modulates both serotonin and norepinephrine activity.135

-The different publications on phase III are from an identical group of authors.
+The various publications on Phase III originate from an identical group of authors.

-Symptom reduction at 2 weeks predicts treatment success at 6 weeks quite well.4
+Symptom reduction after 2 weeks predicted treatment success after 6 weeks quite well.5

 • Age from 6 to 11 years